跳到主要内容

 • MM : packet size; RR: round-trip time(RTT)

-• The network in idle also have lower efficiency.
+• The network in idle also has lower efficiency.

 Sender need to consider: